viktorlott/penum/README.md

 - **Predicates** — are used in combination with *patterns* to assert what the matched variants field types should implement.
 They can be expressed like a regular where clause, e.g `where T: Trait<Type>`.
-The *generic parameters* actually needs to be introduced inside a pattern fragment.
+The *generic parameters* needs to be introduced inside a pattern fragment.

 - **Smart dispatch** — lets us express how an enum should **behave** in respect to its variants.
-The symbol that is used to express this is `^` and should be put infront of the trait you wish to be dispatched, e.g. `(T) where T: ^AsRef<str>`.
-The dispatcher is smart enought to figure out certain return types for methods such that non-matching variants can be assigned with a *default* return statement. i.e types like `Option<_>`, `Result<_, E>` and many other types (*including Primitive Types*) can get defaulted automatically for us instead of returning them with a panic. *This is currently limited to rust std library traits, but there's plans to extend support for custom trait definitions soon.*
+The symbol that is used to express this is `^` and should be put in front of the trait you wish to be dispatched, e.g. `(T) where T: ^AsRef<str>`.
+The dispatcher is smart enough to figure out certain return types for methods such that non-matching variants can be assigned with a *default* return statement. i.e types like `Option<_>`, `Result<_, E>` and many other types (*including Primitive Types*) can get defaulted automatically for us instead of returning them with panic. *This is currently limited to rust std library traits, but there are plans to extend support for custom trait definitions soon.*

 - **Impls** — can be seen as a shorthand for *a concrete type that